+It is 1943, and although the Second World War is far from over, there are men like art expert Frank Stokes (George Clooney) who are concerned that the art treasures of Europe are in danger from the Axis powers.
 They are being stolen by the Nazis or worse still, destroyed as part of the collateral damage of battle.
 Allied Intelligence has discovered Hitler’s plan to steal the art from the occupied countries of Europe and display it in the proposed Führermuseum in Linz.
-Stokes persuades President Roosevelt that a special unit is required to save these endangered works of art.
+Stokes persuades President Roosevelt that a special unit is required to save these endangered cultural treasures.
 Stokes argues that an Allied victory will be empty if the finest art of Western Civilisation is lost.

 After basic training in England, the unit journeys to Europe where the experts disperse to pursue different objectives.
 In Belgium, Jeffries goes after Michelangelo’s Madonna and Child.
 Campbell and Savitz search for the 12-panel Van Eyck altarpiece stolen from Ghent cathedral.
-In Paris, Granger tries to persuade curator Claire Simone (Blanchett) to share her knowledge with the unit.
+In Paris, Granger tries to persuade curator Claire Simone (Cate Blanchett) to share her knowledge with the unit.
 She has reluctantly witnessed the systematic theft of French art by the Nazis.
 It is March 1945 and Granger hopes to secure her help when he shows her Hitler’s Nero Decree which orders the destruction of German infrastructure as Allied forces make their way across Europe.
 Granger fears this will mean the destruction of all the looted artworks.